 Bubbles.
 Do they ever go out of style, really?
 Just make sure they are old enough to not drink the bubble juice, mmmkay?
 Easy to find on Amazon, Dollar Tree, or Target (party section)!

 I love art supplies and always will.
 Stamps are fun for getting festive on paper or the back of the hand.
-We have used ones in the past from Oriental Trading Company, but they also have these ones on Amazon
+I love these ones on Amazon that include a cute case and card with them – wahoo!

 You know the best part about bouncy balls?
 Seeing them wear themselves out running around catching them, ha!
 We love a good bouncy ball!
 Easy to find on Amazon and Target (party section)